MistyCommunity/Documentation/src/content/docs/reference/rest.md

 Return Values
 * Result (list) - Compiled log file data.
 Or, an error if the date is invalid or no log data is found.

+### SetDefaultVolume
+Sets the default loudness of Misty's speakers for audio playback.

+Endpoint: POST &lt;robot-ip-address&gt;/api/audio/volume

+Parameters
+- Volume (integer): A value between 0 and 100 for the loudness of the system audio.
+0 is silent, and 100 is full volume.
+By default, the system volume is set to 100.

+Return Values
+* Result (boolean) - Returns `true` if there are no errors related to this command.

+## Locomotion

+The following commands allow you to programmatically drive and stop Misty.
+If you want to directly drive Misty, you can use her [companion app](../../../docs/apps/companion-app).

+To programmatically obtain live data streams back from Misty that include movement, position, and proximity data, you can [subscribe](../../skills/remote-command-architecture#subscribing-amp-unsubscribing-to-a-websocket) to her LocomotionCommand, HaltCommand, TimeOfFlight, and SelfState [WebSockets](../../reference/sensor-data).
+To directly observe this data, you can use the [API Explorer](../../../docs/apps/api-explorer/#opening-a-websocket).

 ## Configuration